mattwhitson/Shopify-Frontend-Internship-Challenge/README.md

 * Ability to sort either randomly or in chronological order, as well as being able to specify the chronological sorting start date
 * Loading symbol when switching between sorting methods
 * Infinite scrolling with a loading symbol at the bottom while the site is fetching the next page of images
-* Server Side Rendering of initial page for better SEO optimization
+* Server Side Rendering of initial page for better SEO
 * Fully responsive on all devices